How eProcurement is restructuring business DNA.

 Exceptionally versatile: eProcurement at AIT

-ispro-NG (MRO procurement) perfectly integrated, more efficient VIM
+ispro-NG (MRO Procurement) perfectly integrated, more efficient VIM

 Strategically avoid free text orders